Texas School Book Depository: Assassination of John F. Kennedy

 In 1963, the building was in use as a multi-floor warehouse storing school textbooks and other related materials, and an order-fulfillment center by the privately owned Texas School Book Depository Company, which had moved from the first floor of the adjacent Dal-Tex Building.
 The company found that the upper floors had sustained oil damage from items stored there by the previous tenant, so they began to cover the floors with plywood to protect their books, stored in cardboard boxes, from the oil.
 At the time, the building had three elevators.
 The building's superintendent was Roy S. Truly (1907–1985), who detested Kennedy's pro-civil right stances, as historian William Manchester recounted in his semi-authorized account of the assassination, The Death of a President: November 20–25 (1967).

 Work had begun on the west side of the sixth floor just before President Kennedy's motorcade, "leaving the whole scene in disarray, with stock shifted as far as the east wall, and stacks in between piled unusually high."
 The Warren Commission concluded that Lee Harvey Oswald, who was working as a temporary employee at the building, fired three shots from a sixth floor window at Kennedy's presidential motorcade on November 22, 1963 and that there was no evidence that Oswald was part of a conspiracy.

 Second building

-The Texas School Book Depository Company maintained a second warehouse at 1917 Houston, several blocks north of the main building.
-The short four-story structure was well removed from the parade route, half-hidden on an unpaved section of Houston.
+The Texas School Book Depository Company maintained a second warehouse at 1917 Houston Street, several blocks north of the main building.
+The short four-story structure was not on the parade route, half-hidden on an unpaved section of Houston Street.
 Oswald's supervisor Roy Truly told the Warren Commission that he had the option to assign Oswald to either building on his first day at work.
 "Oswald and another fellow reported for work on the same day [October 15] and I needed one of them for the depository building.
 I picked Oswald."
 This second building was eventually destroyed to make way for the Woodall Rodgers Freeway.

 According to Manchester in his book, this warehouse prior to November 22 was "the better known" of the two warehouses.